 These are also the methods you can use to find an article if you have gotten a reference from another source, such as a bibliography, and already know the citation information (journal name, volume number, date, etc.).

-Many databases will have a "cite" button or something similar that will allow you to generate a citation for your bibliography.
+PsycInfo can also help.
+PsycInfo and many other databases will have a "cite" button or something similar that will allow you to generate a citation for your bibliography.
 This is great!
 Just be sure to treat this as a "first draft" of the citation and check it very carefully for mistakes.
-Here are some sources that will help you learn more about APA Style.